Bridget Carragher

 Bridget Olivia Carragher (born 17 June 1957) is a South African physicist specialized in electron microscopy.

-Carragher is an adjunct professor at the Columbia University (New York City, NY) and the founder and Chief Operations Officer of NanoImaging Services, Inc. She is also the director of the National Resources for Automated Molecular Microscopy (NRAMM), director of the Simons Electron Microscopy Center at New York Structural Biology Center (New York City, NY) and PI at the National Center for CryoEM Access and Training.
+Carragher is an adjunct professor at the Columbia University (New York City, NY) and the founder and Chief Operations Officer of NanoImaging Services, Inc. She was the co-director of the National Resources for Automated Molecular Microscopy (NRAMM) for about 20 years, is currently a co-director of the Simons Electron Microscopy Center at New York Structural Biology Center (New York City, NY) and the National Center for CryoEM Access and Training.

 Personal life

 Carragher was born in South Africa.
 She lived in Ghana during her childhood and for one year in England.
 After earning her master's degree, she moved to the United States and has lived there since where she is a US citizen.

 Carragher is married and has two children.

 Education

 Carragher studied physics at the University of the Witwatersrand, South Africa, from 1975 to 1981.
 She spent a year at Northwestern University, Evanston, Illinois, and graduated with a MSc in physics.
 In 1987 she gained her PhD in physics from University of Chicago, Chicago, Illinois.